MaskedSpeech: Context-aware Speech Synthesis with Masking Strategy: Proposed Method

-During training, the model is trained to reconstruct the masked acoustic features with the augmentation of both the semantic and acoustic features from contextual sentences.
-We only compute training objectives for the current sentence and ignore the loss of neighboring sentences, the losses include phoneme-level duration prediction loss, pitch and energy prediction losses, and mel-spectrogram reconstruction loss.
+During training, the model is trained to reconstruct the masked acoustic features and predict the prosody features of the current sentence.
+In other words, we only compute training objectives for the current sentence.
+The losses include phoneme-level duration prediction loss, pitch and energy prediction losses, and mel-spectrogram reconstruction loss.
+Mean squared error (MSE) is used as the training objectives for pitch, energy, and duration prediction, and mean absolute error (MAE) is used for the mel-spectrogram reconstruction.

-At the inference stage, the speech of the previous or following sentence is not always available.
-In general, we usually read a paragraph in order.
-Therefore, there usually exists intact paragraph-level sentences and speech of previous sentences, and do not always have the following speech.
-Thus, at inference stage, it is assumed that there is only consecutive text and previous speech as default.
-The speech from the previous sentence is taken as the contextual speech for the synthesis procedure of the current sentence, and the input form of the phoneme encoder and CU text encoder is the same as that at the training stage.
-In addition, a preliminary experiment showed that there is no noticeable deviation when not using the acoustic features of the following speech.

-Actually, the inputs of MaskedSpeech are very flexible.
-There could be no acoustic features from neighboring sentences, and then MaskedSpeech degenerates into a PBE-based TTS model.
-When inputting a single sentence and masking speech for a few words, the model degenerates into a speech editing model which can achieve inserting, replacing, and deleting part of an audio file like we edit text.